darkrenaissance/darkfi/README.md

-Not even an alpha product.
-Just a mere prototype(s).

 1. First time running the demo:

 Configure gatewayd, cashierd, darkfid and drk TOML files.
 Copy paste the following defaults to .config/darkfi: